abrakitlaw/MVP-clean-architecture/README.md

 Use cases define the operations that the app needs.
 This increases readability since the names of the classes make the purpose obvious.

 Use cases are good for operation reuse over our domain code.
-CompleteTask is a good example of this as it's used from both the TaskDetailPresenter and the TasksPresenter.

 The execution of these use cases is done in a background thread using the command pattern.
 The domain layer is completely decoupled from the Android SDK or other third party libraries.